Demo

 3. Data Security & Compliance

-Evaluating the security implications and strengths of RBAC and ABAC models is crucial:
+Evaluating the security implications and strengths of RBAC vs ABAC models is crucial, here is an overview:

 • RBAC's simplicity and clear role-to-permission mapping can contribute to a higher level of security, especially when access control requirements are well-defined and relatively static.
 However, RBAC might struggle to enforce finer-grained access policies, potentially leading to overprivileged users or role proliferation, which can become security risks.
 This can result in potential data security risks, as users within a role may have unnecessary privileges.
 Moreover, ensuring compliance with specific data protection regulations might be challenging due to the rigid nature of role assignments.